Pronoun ci

 I bought a pizza and ate three slices of it.

-When ne refers to a feminine or plural noun in passato prossimo, the past participle must agree in gender and number:
+When ne refers to a noun in the passato prossimo, the past participle must agree in gender and number with the noun being replaced, especially when referring to feminine or plural nouns.

 Sono andata a comprare delle uova.
 Quante ne hai comprate?